 3:13 Who is wise and understanding among you?
 Let him exhibit his works in the meekness of wisdom, by his good way of life.
-14 But if you have bitter envy and selfish ambition in your heart, do not boast and lie against the truth-15 such 'wisdom' is not coming down from Above, but is earthly, sensual, demonic.2 16 Because where envy and selfish ambition exist, there is unruliness and every foul practice.3 17 In contrast, the wisdom from Above is first pure, then peaceable, gentle, compliant, full of mercy and good fruits, without partiality and without hypocrisy.
-18 Now the fruit of righteousness is planted in peace by those making peace.4
+14 But if you have bitter envy and selfish ambition in your heart, do not boast and lie against the truth-15 such 'wisdom' is not coming down from Above, but is earthly, soulish, 6 demonic.
+7 16 Because where envy and selfish ambition exist, there is unruliness and every foul practice.
+8 17 In contrast, the wisdom from Above is first pure, then peaceable, gentle, compliant, full of mercy and good fruits, without partiality and without hypocrisy.
+18 Now the fruit of righteousness is planted with peace by those making peace.
+9